M. Hospital reports

 4. Medical records in the possession of the University of Utah Hospital, its clinics, doctors, or affiliated entities are not private records or controlled records when the records are sought “(i) in connection with any legal or administrative proceeding in which the patient’s physical, mental, or emotional condition is an element of any claim or defense; or (ii) after a patient’s death, in any legal or administrative proceeding in which any party relies upon the condition as an element of the claim or defense.”
 Utah Code § 63G-2-302(3)(b).

 5. Physicians’ abortion reports submitted to the Department of Health are “confidential and privileged.”
 Id. §§ 26-25-4, 76-7-313.

 The public has limited access to documents related to disciplinary complaints against medical professionals.
 26 V.S.A. § 1318.
 The public has access to a register of complaints, which includes summaries of the complaint and the investigation, but does not include the name of the medical professional.
-Id. at § 1318(c)(1).
+Id. § 1318(c)(1).
 Should the complaint result in disciplinary charges or a stipulation, then additional information about the medical professional and claimant will be released.
-Id. at § 1318(B).
+Id. § 1318(B).